Skip to main content

 • stability

-• “Please Konami, and thanks for the amazing collection!
-The games are great; I just finished Order, and so far so good.
-Everything looks great, the games run great, and the rewind feature has saved me a couple of times as I don't have the time to watch a screen and reset at save points.”
+• “Please, Konami, and thanks for the amazing collection!
+The games are great; I just finished Order and so far everything looks fantastic.
+The games run smoothly, and the rewind feature has saved me a couple of times since I don't have the time to watch a screen and reset at save points.”

 • “(2.7 hours played) So far, Dawn of Sorrow runs great.
 The quality of life features are excellent and it's way better than playing it on a Nintendo DS.”